PPIL Essay for Columbia Business School – Breakdown & Analysis (2024-2025)

 How to Get Started

-The first step of the prewriting process is to take time to reflect on your own experiences with diversity and inclusion.
-Consider moments in your life or career where you have encountered diversity-related challenges, worked in diverse teams, or actively fostered an inclusive environment.
-Reflect on how these experiences have shaped your perspectives and values.
+The first step of the prewriting process is to take time to reflect on own experiences with diversity and inclusion.
+Consider moments in life or career encounters on diversity-related challenges, working in diverse teams, or actively fostering an inclusive environment.
+Reflect on how these experiences have shaped one’s perspectives and values.

-Next, highlight the unique perspective you bring to the table concerning diversity and inclusion.
-Whether it's related to your cultural background, personal journey, or professional experiences, think about how your perspective enriches the learning environment and can contribute to Columbia's diverse community.
+Next, highlight the unique perspective applicants bring to the table concerning diversity and inclusion.
+Whether it's related to one’s cultural background, personal journey, professional experiences, or even a post-MBA professional goal, think about how one’s perspective enriches the collaborative learning environment and can contribute to Columbia University's diverse, equitable, and inclusive community.

-Finally, pinpoint one moment that aligns with one the skills Columbia would like to see showcased (Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective Taking).
-This moment should be meaningful for you, clearly show the impact you had, and allow the adcom to understand that your commitment to diversity and inclusion is something you will bring with you to the business school and your career.
+Finally, pinpoint one moment that aligns with one of the skills Columbia College would like to see showcased (Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective Taking).
+This moment should be meaningful, clearly showing the impact provided, and allow the AdCom to understand that one’s commitment to diversity and inclusion is something that will bring with to the business school and career.
+Attending Columbia University is no easy feat but writing a stellar essay is the best way to get started.

 The Writing Process

-1. Structure Your Essay: Create a clear and concise essay structure.
-Begin with an engaging introduction that sets the stage for your story, followed by the main body paragraphs where you detail the situation, your actions, and the outcome.
-End with a thoughtful conclusion that emphasizes the importance of the experience and its impact on your journey.
+1. Structure the Essay: Create a clear and concise essay structure.
+It should begin with an engaging introduction that sets the stage for the story, followed by the main body paragraphs where the situation, actions, and outcome are detailed.
+It should end with a thoughtful conclusion that emphasizes the importance of the experience and its impact on the journey.

-2. Describe the Situation: In the first part of your essay, provide a brief but vivid description of the challenge you faced.
-Explain the context, the people involved, and the emotions or thoughts you experienced.
+2. Describe the Situation: In the first part of the essay, a brief but vivid description of the challenge faced should be provided.
+The context, the people involved, and the emotions or thoughts experienced should be explained.

-3. Actions Taken: In the next part, elaborate on the actions you took to address the challenge.
-Highlight any leadership qualities, strategies, or initiatives you implemented to promote inclusivity and overcome the obstacle.
+3. Actions Taken: In the next part, elaborate on the actions taken to address the challenge.
+Highlight any leadership skills, personal qualities, strategies, or initiatives implemented to promote inclusivity and overcome obstacles.

-4. Outcome and Reflection: Describe the outcome of your actions and the impact they had on the situation and those involved.
-Reflect on what you learned from the experience and how it influenced your understanding of inclusive leadership.
+4. Outcome and Reflection: Describe the outcome of one’s actions and the impact they had on the situation and those involved.
+Reflect on learning experience and how it influenced one’s understanding of inclusive leadership skills.

-6. Be Concise and Stay Within the Word Limit: Stick to the 250-word limit and ensure every sentence contributes meaningfully to your narrative.
-Use clear and impactful language to convey your message effectively.
+6. Be Concise and Stay Within the Word Limit: Stick to the 250-word limit and ensure every sentence contributes meaningfully to the narrative.
+Use clear and impactful language to convey the message effectively.

-7. Revise and Edit: Once you've written your essay, revise it for clarity, coherence, and grammar.
-Eliminate any unnecessary details and ensure your response is succinct yet powerful.
+7. Revise and Edit: Once the essay is written, it should be revised for clarity, coherence, and grammar.
+Any unnecessary details should be eliminated, ensuring the response is succinct yet powerful.

-8. Seek Feedback: Share your essay with trusted peers, mentors, or experienced MBA coaches to gather feedback and gain insights into its effectiveness.
+8. Seek Feedback: Share the essay with trusted peers, mentors, or experienced MBA coaches to gather feedback and gain insights into its effectiveness.
 Make adjustments accordingly.

 Common Mistakes